chilam27/Stock_Price_Prediction/README.md

 ## Project Outline

-1. Data Wrangling: I got stock price data of HSBC bank from a Python library called `yfinance` and created 18 additional indicators acted as variables based on the stock prices.
-All candlestick related knowledge that I used is based on Jerremy's ebook: ["EVERYTHING YOU NEED TO KNOW ABOUT CANDLESTICKS"](https://dashboard.reallifetrading.com/assets/pdf/candlesticks.pdf).
+1. Data Wrangling: I got stock price data of HSBC bank from a Python library called `yfinance` and created 18 additional indicators that acted as variables based on the stock prices.
+All candlestick-related knowledge that I used is based on Jerremy's ebook: ["EVERYTHING YOU NEED TO KNOW ABOUT CANDLESTICKS"](https://dashboard.reallifetrading.com/assets/pdf/candlesticks.pdf).
 2. Exploratory Data Analysis (EDA): plotting three different plots showing: long-term trend, short-term trend, and current trend.
 I also created a candlestick chart using `mplfinance` library.
 Then, I implemented a simple trading plan only using moving averages and plotted it.
-3. Model Building: first, I normalized the data and split them into train and test data set.
+3. Model Building: first, I normalized the data and split them into train and test data sets.
 Then, I built a stacked LSTM model and plot the prediction.
-Lastly, I did the same step as previously but try to predict the prices of the next 30 days and plot it.
+Lastly, I did the same step as previously but try to predict the prices for the next 30 days and plot them.
 The performance metric I used for my model is the root mean square error (RMSE).

 ### [Data Wrangling](https://github.com/chilam27/Stock_Price_Prediction/blob/master/P04_DataWrangling.py)